easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 (scientific) software, potentially including additional **extensions**, using a particular compiler **toolchain**, as specified in **easyconfig files**.

-EasyBuild ensures that the specified **dependencies** are met upon a successful install, and automatically generates a set of **(environment) modules** that facilitate access to the installed software.
+EasyBuild ensures that the specified **dependencies** are in place, and automatically generates a set of **(environment) modules** that facilitate access to the installed software.

 ---